KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_environment.rst

 Python
 ~~~~~~

 *Python* is used for the speech-to-text feature.
-These settings tell Kdenlive where *Python* can be found on your system or whether a virtual environemnt (venv) should be set up and used.
+These settings tell Kdenlive where *Python* can be found on your system or whether a virtual environment (venv) should be set up and used.

 .. figure:: /images/getting_started/configure_environment_python_appimage_2_2412.webp
    :width: 500px